-Section 28 of the Residential Tenancy Act (RTA) covers “quiet enjoyment” – an important legal principle that gives every tenant the right to:
+According to Section 28 of the Residential Tenancy Act (RTA), the principle of “quiet enjoyment” ensures that every BC tenant has the right to:

 - reasonable privacy;

 - exclusive use of their rental unit (except in situations where the RTA allows a landlord to enter); and

 - use of common areas for reasonable purposes, free from significant interference.